ubcuas/GCOM/README.md

     * Returns a pointer to a `Queue` that contains all currently registered `Waypoints`.
 ---
 * `(r *AEACRoutes) Create() error`
     * Saves the current `AEACRoutes` struct in the database, and updates the current `AEACRoutes` struct with the correct serialized `ID`.
+If this `AEACRoutes` already exists in the database (a database record exists that has the same number, start_waypoint, end_waypoint, ...), no new record is created, but the `r` struct this method was called on will still be updated to the correct value in the database.
     * Requires that this `AEACRoutes.ID == -1` (i.e. this `AEACRoutes` has not yet been registered into the database).
     * Calling `r.Create()` mutates `r.ID` and replaces it with the ID assigned by the database serialization (primary key).
     * Must be called on a `AEACRoutes` struct (i.e. calling `r.Create()`).